Azure/deployment-environments/documentation/custom-image-support/README.md

 docker build . -t {YOUR_REGISTRY}.azurecr.io/customImage:1.0.0
 ```
 ## Pushing the Docker Image to a Registry
-In order to currently use custom images, you will need to set up a publicly-accessible image registry with anonymous image pull enabled.
+In order to use custom images, you will need to set up a publicly-accessible image registry with anonymous image pull enabled.
 This way, Azure Deployment Environments can access your custom image to execute in our container.

 Azure Container Registry is an offering by Azure that provides storing of container images and similar artifacts.